Leoleojames1/ollama_agent_roll_cage/README.md

 - coqui tts likely fix for seperate wave file issue: https://github.com/coqui-ai/TTS/discussions/2988

 ### Update 0.23
+- /full voice on/off -> turn on/of speech to text for user input command arguments
 - /speech on/off -> swap between Speech to Speech (STS) & Text to Text (TTT) interface
 - /listen -> turn off speech to text recognition, text to speech generation listen mode only
 - /leep -> turn off text to speech audio generation, speech to text recognition only, for speed interface